dhruvrajsinghm-cmyk/Portfolio-Optimisation-MPT/README.md

 ## Overview

-This project applies Portfolio Theory to construct an optimal equity portfolio using historical market data.
+This project applies Portfolio Theory to practically demonstrate the advantages of diversificaton using historical market data.

 The notebook downloads stock prices from Yahoo Finance, computes daily log returns, generates random portfolio allocations using Monte Carlo simulation, and visualizes the Efficient Frontier to study the relationship between portfolio risk and expected return.